 Conference organizers invite anyone to attend the Summit who is passionate about quality coaching education, coach development, and long-term athletic development, but they are predicting coaches, directors of coaching, coach educators, sport science researchers, and sports pedagogy specialists interested in professional coach development will be attending.

-As a Summit sponsor, presenter and exhibitor, both Athlete Assessments’ Bo and Liz Hanson will be at the Summit to catch up with clients and talk coach development techniques.
+As a Summit sponsor, presenter and exhibitor, both Athlete Assessments’ Bo and Liz Masen will be at the Summit to catch up with clients and talk coach development techniques.

 In supporting the United States Center for Coaching Excellence (USCCE) we will catch you up on the organization’s ethos.